malvikasharan/Software_carpentry_EMBL/python_session-1.md

 my_dict()
 ```

-A dictionary contains a list with key-value pairs, where a key and its value are separated by a colon (:)
+A dictionary contains a set of key-value pairs, where a key and its value are separated by a colon (:)

 ```
 my_dict = {‘Key_1’: ‘Val_1’}
 ```

+keys must be unique (trying to create a second entry in the dict for a key will overwrite the existing value for that key)

+####Aside: mutable vs non-mutable
+Why did we say that you can only use strings and numbers as keys in a dict?
+These object types are _immutable_ - their value cannot be changed in place.
+Lists and dictionaries are _mutable_ - you can add, remove, and change their entries whenever you please.
+Dictionaries are designed to allow very fast lookup of information, and this design requires that the value of a key and therefore its location in memory can be relied upon not to change.
+If you need an immutable sequence of entries, you can use a _tuple_.

-##Excercise - 5
+##Exercise - 5

 Create a dictionary with key-value pairs
 ```